GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Evaluation

-Given a training sample in the form of a question-query pair, we generate training data for skeleton generation by randomly sampling a question and replacing all IRIs in the SPARQL query with a natural-language placeholder, which is the IRI's main label 80\% of the time, and a random alias otherwise.
-The definition of main label and alias varies between knowledge graphs, e.g., for Wikidata we use \sparqlinline|rdfs:label| and \sparqlinline|skos:altLabel|, respectively.
-For list-wise re-ranking we randomly choose an IRI from the skeleton, then search in the corresponding index with the IRI's natural-language placeholder to get the selection alternatives for the IRI.
-To make the model more robust, we perform the following data augmentations on the returned selection alternatives independently:\\[1mm] a) we randomly vary the search top-$k$ value between 2 and 10,\\[1mm] b) we randomly drop the additional infos added to the alternatives, like \sparqlinline|schema:description| for Wikidata, 20\% of the time,\\[1mm] c) we randomly drop the target alternative (the one matching the IRI) 20\% of the time, and\\[1mm] d) we randomly shuffle the alternatives 20\% of the time to avoid position bias (most of the time the target alternative is in the top 3 search results).\\[1mm] The SLM is jointly trained on both types of data (skeleton generation and list-wise re-ranking) using standard next-token cross-entropy loss.
-Unlike FIRST, which uses a learning-to-rank loss for re-ranking, we use next-token cross-entropy on the correct identifier, because we only have the target alternative available for supervision, and not a full ordering of all alternatives.
+Given a training sample in the form of a question-query pair, we generate training data for skeleton generation by using its question and replacing all IRIs in the SPARQL query with a natural-language placeholder, which is randomly set to the IRI's main label or an alias.
+The definition of main label and alias is determined by the search index and varies between knowledge graphs, e.g.,~ for Wikidata it is \sparqlinline|rdfs:label| and \sparqlinline|skos:altLabel|, respectively.
+For list-wise re-ranking we randomly choose an IRI from the skeleton, then search in the index corresponding to the IRI's position, using the IRI's natural-language placeholder, to get the alternatives to re-rank for this IRI.
+To make the re-ranker more robust, we perform the following data augmentations for this stage: (1) we randomly vary the search top-$k$, which determines the number of alternatives to re-rank; (2) we randomly drop the additional metadata shown for each alternative for disambiguation, which again is determined by the search index (e.g., \sparqlinline|schema:description| for Wikidata); (3) we randomly drop the target alternative (the one matching the IRI) to make the model learn when to choose \emph{None}; (4) we randomly shuffle the alternatives to avoid position bias.
+The SLM is jointly trained on both types of data using standard next-token cross-entropy loss for skeleton generation, and cross-entropy restricted to the identifier tokens corresponding to available alternatives for list-wise re-ranking.
+The latter differs from FIRST, which uses a learning-to-rank loss for re-ranking, because we only have the target alternative available for supervision, and not a full ordering of all alternatives.
 Note that the data generation procedure is run for each sample and epoch.
 This way we present different training data given the same sample to the model in each epoch, which further mitigates overfitting.
-The data generation can happen either online or offline for multiple epochs in advance.
-The latter significantly speeds up training and helps with reproducibility.
+Data generation can happen either online (during training) or offline (pre-computed for multiple epochs in advance).
+The offline option significantly speeds up training and helps with reproducibility.
 See \Cref{fig:data} for an example.